chrizzTs/Who-U/README.md

 The `services.js` is a factory which includes all methods that needs to be called from different javascript files.
 It can be called by services.Method() and then runs the method in the `services.js`

-and the `serverAPI.js` differ from the others.
+The the `serverAPI.js` is also a factory which can be called by serverAPI.Method()  which enables each controller to communicate to the Back-End Server.

 #Registration